manishakml/Essentials/README.md

 c.
 Merge k lists - all approaches
 2. Good explanation of permutations-ii without using 'next' permutation approach.
 3. Paint house when houses are arranged in a circle: Reuse same logic, except for the last row.
 For the last row, find 3 minimum of last-1th row instead of 2 minimum.
 Why?
 Coz one might clash with itself, the other might clash with 0th row (which has already been 'painted').
 Will this logic work or is there a better one?
+4. Add interval and getTotalLength.
+Merge in getLength() vs merge in Add.
+Tradeoffs.